How to "clone" a white paper for multiple audiences

 —Vertical market A / vertical market B

 Hint: Try to constrain any differences to as few places as possible.
-You can easily highlight any differences in yellow, so you can spot them quickly on that final pass.
+You can easily highlight any differences in yellow to spot them quickly in any pass.

 Step 4.
 Make your “clones” easy to review